-Two notes – First, I was actually moving data from a G Suite for Nonprofits account into a G Suite for Business account, but that doesn’t seem to have mattered much – it worked the same as it would had they both been the same account type.
+Two notes – First, I was actually moving data from a Google Workspace for Nonprofits account into a Google Workspace for Business account, but that doesn’t seem to have mattered much – it worked the same as it would had they both been the same account type.

 Second, I mention various tools and wait times in this tutorial.
 I happen to think that if you’re one of Google’s larger customers, there may be more tools or support available to you, or your wait times may be significantly reduced.
 I don’t have proof of that, I just can’t believe that it takes them 1.5 weeks to move 6GB for their enterprise-level customers.